zacwong2151/tp/docs/DeveloperGuide.md

 1. Deleting a volunteer while all volunteers are being shown

    1. Prerequisites: List all volunteers using the `vlist` command.
-Multiple volunteers in the list.
+At least one volunteer in the list.

    1. Test case: `vdelete 1`<br>
       Expected: First volunteer is deleted from the list.
 Details of the deleted volunteer shown in the result display.